tedhinklater/playnitesplashintro/README.md

 Download FFMPEG including FFPlay.
 Edit the paths in Playnite Splash.bat to your playnite installation and choose your own video.

+Change your Playnite shortcut to target the Playnite Splash.bat instead of Playnite.DesktopApp.exe

 Splash Video I'm using: